 When you make decisions from the viewpoint of future you, you will develop perseverance and reap the benefits of delayed gratification.
 Today’s society is very focused on instant gratification, but a lot of great things in life take time and effort.
-Learning to take small steps forward by making decisions from the future you standpoint can help you make massive progress forward toward your biggest goals and dreams.
+Learning to take small steps forward by making decisions from the future you’s standpoint can help you progress toward your biggest goals and dreams.

 After asking yourself the two questions, work on the plan to get unstuck.
 I’ve personally tried these strategies and they work for me.

 Learn about your strengths, your gifts, and your passions.
-Choose goals that align with who you are the core, and work toward goals that align with your innate strengths and gifts.
+Choose goals that align with who you are at the core, and work toward goals that align with your inner strengths and gifts.
 This will help you maximize your potential and minimize the stuck and frustrated feelings.

 “Move out of your comfort zone.
 You can only grow if you are willing to feel awkward and uncomfortable when you try something new.”